-This list of National Food Days for September gives us so many reasons to celebrate.
+This list of food holidays for September gives us so many reasons to celebrate.
 From National Cherry Pie Day on September 1 to National Chewing Gum Day on the 30th.

 Every day of the September has at least one food or drink associated with it.
 This makes it a cinch to make each day a special occasion.